 Being a digital forensic investigator doesn’t require you to be an eccentric cybersecurity genius.
-You don’t need to be a programmer nor a hacker.
-You just need to be willing to study, learn and put in the hours.
+You don’t need to be a programmer or a hacker.
+It would be best if you were willing to study, learn and put in the hours.
 Many, many hours, possibly in an overheated office due to the multitude of computers and devices working at the same time as you are.

 In other words, digital forensic investigators are the ones who provide the much-needed information to solve a federal criminal case but also the digital evidence to unmask a person who is stealing intellectual property.

-How does a digital forensic investigator do his or her job?
+How does a digital forensic investigator do their job?

 With a lot of patience, calm, and attention!
 This is a job for those who have an acute sense of justice and a passion for making a change.
 A computer forensics investigator needs to be responsible and ready for what the job might throw its way.
 Unfortunately, many of the cases they have to deal with are related to child pornography, torture, rape, and murder, so they have to learn how to cope with all this darkness and focus on providing protection and security.
 They can do this when they analyze digital devices and evidence and collaborate with police officers and detectives that work in the criminal justice department.